hellodub/lanlord/README.md

+# The LANLord
-# The LANLord: an adapted LTSP server for hosting LAN parties
+## an adapted LTSP server for hosting LAN parties

 Mostly just a bunch of bash scripts for copying/backing up relevant desktop settings/game settings/wine prefixes for multiple users